 In a deep bowl, cream the shortening, sugar, eggs, and molasses until very fluffy.

 Sift the dry ingredients in a separate bowl.

 At high speed, mix half the dry ingredients with half the wet ingredient mix for 30 seconds.
 Scrape the bowl with a spatula often.
 Add half the hot water and mix for 30 seconds.
 Add the rest of the dry ingredients for 30 seconds, then the rest of the wet ingredients for 30 seconds, then the last of the hot water for 1 minute.
 The batter will be light colored and fluffy.

-Bake in a 9″ square pan at 350o for 50 minutes.
-This gingerbread is so delicate and fluffy after baking that I recommend using muffin cup liners, otherwise the gingerbread tends to crumble when coming out of the pan.
+Bake in a muffin tin or in a 9″ square pan at 350o for 50 minutes.
+This gingerbread bakes up so delicate and fluffy that I recommend using parchment paper in your 9″ pan, or muffin cup liners, otherwise the gingerbread tends to crumble when coming out of the pan.

 Try breaking them open and putting a dollop of sour cream mixed with a bit of brown sugar on each steaming half.